nrfconnect/sdk-nrf/doc/nrf/ug_bt_mesh_vendor_model_dev_overview.rst

 :c:member:`bt_mesh_model_cb.init`
    This handler is called on every model instance during the mesh initialization.
-   Implement it if you need to do additional model initialization before the mesh stack starts, e.g. to initialize the model publication context.
+   Implement it if you need to do additional model initialization before the mesh stack starts, for example, to initialize the model publication context.
    If any of the model init callbacks return an error, the mesh subsystem initialization is aborted, and the error is returned to the caller of :c:func:`bt_mesh_init`.

 :c:member:`bt_mesh_model_cb.reset`